Serious Burn Injury CasesFebruary 19, 2019

 A burn injury is a type of injury to the skin or other tissue caused by heat, cold, electricity, chemicals, friction, or radiation.
 Serious burn injuries must always be handled with the utmost care, they are painful, can leave permanent scars, and may require long-term treatment.

 If you have a client that has suffered a burn injury due to someone else’s negligence, you should know that they may be facing a difficult recovery and significant medical expenses.
-Because of this, their legal rights need to be pursued with the same diligence and care, as will be required to treat the injuries they have sustained.
+Because of this, their legal rights in a burn injury case need to be pursued with the same diligence and care, as will be required to treat the injuries they have sustained.

 Burns By the Numbers